IntegralDefense/ACE/docs/installation.rst

 Getting Data into ACE
 ---------------------

 A bare-bones ACE install is not going to be very effective by itself, much less without data.
 You can use the `Manual Analysis`_ section to submit observables to ACE.
 However, you're going to want to turn on some of the additional :ref:`Engines` and :ref:`Modules` that come with ACE by default.
-Some good engines to turn on first are the :ref:`Cloudphish` engine and the :ref:`Email Scanning <email-scanning>` engine and if you've got yara signatures, definitely turn on the :ref:`Yara Scanner` module.
+Firt, turning on the :ref:`Correlation Engine` is essential.
+Some other good engines to turn on first are the :ref:`Cloudphish` engine and the :ref:`Email Scanning <email-scanning>` engine and if you've got yara signatures, definitely turn on the :ref:`Yara Scanner` module.
 See the :ref:`Administration Guide` for more details on the various engines, modules, and how to turn them on.

 Manual Analysis
 +++++++++++++++